 Lighthouse · home page

-Performance / Accessibility / Best Practices on the home page, measured on a throttled 4G connection.
+Performance / Accessibility / Best Practices on the demo home page, measured on a throttled 4G connection.

 <60s